natzera/rocknroll-sugar-darling/README.md

   </tbody>
 </table>

-You can check my old layout on Behance [here](https://www.behance.net/gallery/78586015/SITE-THIAGO-PETHIT-2017).
+You can check the new application [here](https://natzera.github.io/rocknroll-sugar-darling/), and also you can check my old layout on Behance [here](https://www.behance.net/gallery/78586015/SITE-THIAGO-PETHIT-2017).

 Unfortunately, I didn't find the code that I had developed in HTML, CSS and JavaScript, however, this project was the crucial point for me to start falling in love with development and programming, and since then I have never stopped.
 After six years, I decided to remake this application with new layout, new code and tecnologies.